anilabraham-IT/IntuneEDU/IntuneEDU/install-office.md

 # Add Microsoft Office to Windows 10 devices

-Intune for Education lets you assign the Microsoft Office [web app](add-web-apps-edu.md) or [desktop app](add-desktop-apps-edu.md) to Windows 10 devices.
+Assign the Microsoft Office [web app](add-web-apps-edu.md) or [desktop app](add-desktop-apps-edu.md) to Windows 10 devices in Intune for Education.

-During [Express Configuration](Express-configuration-intune-edu.md), the Office desktop apps are always available as a single app called "Office 365."
-If you select it, you will assign students desktop versions of Word, Excel, PowerPoint, OneNote, and Skype for Business.
+## Select during Express Configuration

-App assignment is made available through [Click-to-Run](https://technet.microsoft.com/library/jj219427.aspx), a Microsoft streaming technology that reduces the time required to install Office on your devices.
+During [Express Configuration](Express-configuration-intune-edu.md), all Office desktop apps are available in a single app called "Office 365."
+Select it to assign students desktop versions of Word, Excel, PowerPoint, OneNote, and Skype for Business.

 ## Office for Windows 10 S